SimLi1333/vidra/docs/docs/topics/desicions/0016-multirepo.md

 ---
-title: Monorepo vs Multirepo for Vidra, CLI, and Documentation
+title: Monorepo vs. Multirepo for Vidra, CLI, and Documentation
 sidebar_position: 17
 ---

-# Monorepo vs Multirepo for Vidra, CLI, and Documentation
+# Monorepo vs. Multirepo for Vidra, CLI, and Documentation

 ## Context and Problem Statement

-While moving the code from Ost gitlab to gitHub, we needed to decide whether to maintain separate repositories for Vidra, the CLI, and the documentation, or to combine them into a single repository.
+While moving the code from OST GitLab to GitHub, we needed to decide whether to maintain separate repositories for Vidra, the CLI, and the documentation, or to combine them into a single repository.

 While multiple repositories can provide isolation, they introduce complexity in versioning and coordination.
-Our use case requires tight coupling between the CLI and Vidra, and consistent documentation updates alongside releases.
+Our use case requires tight coupling between the CLI and Vidra, as well as consistent documentation updates alongside releases.

 ## Considered Options